kbdv/chagpt-clone/README.md

 # ChatGPT clone
-A simple clone of the OpenAI chat bot.
+A reverse-engineered clone of the OpenAI chat bot.
 <br>Asynchronous calls to the OpenAPI using React and Node.js.
 <br>Deployed with Vercel and GitHub pages.
 <br>Try it out <a href="https://kbdv.github.io/chagpt-clone/">here</a>!